tymyrddin/blue-macos/source/docs/guards/soup.md

   * Signature-based Intrusion Detection System (SBIDS).
 An SBNIDS for example, tracks all the packets passing over the network and then compares them to a database containing attributes or signatures of familiar malicious threats.
   * Anomaly-based Intrusion Detection System (ABIDS).
-An ABNIDS for example, tracks the traffic of a network and then compares it to an established measure (which could be machine learning based) and this allows the system to find what is normal for the network in terms of Ports, Protocols, Bandwidth, and other devices, thereby quickly alerting administrators about any unusual or potentially malicious activity in the network.
+An ABNIDS for example, tracks the traffic of a network and then compares it to an established measure (which could be machine learning based) and this allows the system to find what is normal for the network in terms of Ports, Protocols, Bandwidth, and other devices, and alerting administrators about any unusual or potentially malicious activity in the network.

 ## IPS